 Why This Topic?

 Tonight, I’m judging the Battle of the Bands competition in the Limerick Institute of Technology in aid of Focus Ireland with a particular focus on Youth Housing (watch this video to get a better idea).
 Focus Ireland provides services for homeless people.
 It is the largest national voluntary association in Ireland.
-If you watched my Vlogmas, you’ll know that before Christmas, on one of the colder nights, Gerard and I swapped a date night at the cinema for a night helping the homeless.
+If you watched my Vlogmas, you’ll know that before Christmas, on one of the colder nights, I swapped a date night at the cinema for a night helping the homeless.
 I didn’t share it on social media, mainly because I didn’t want people to think I was doing it for a pat on the back.
 But on second thought, we should be proud to share these things.
 Even more so than the other great parts of our lives we show on Instagram everyday.
 Anyway, we walked around Dublin City Centre for 2 hours giving hats, scarves and gloves and offering teas and coffees.
 There was other people out helping that night too – but anyone we helped appreciated it so much.
 They were so friendly, and kind to everyone.
 I just wanted to do something good that might help those people sleeping rough – but I can’t explain how much my eyes were opened, I feel like I gained more than they did, which definitely wasn’t my intention.
 I was reminded how lucky I am to have a home and how many kind people there are in the world – no matter what their situation is.

 Homelessness is a huge, complex issue with lots of different factors affecting it.
 According to Focus Ireland, homelessness is caused by ‘structural factors’ and ‘personal factors’.
 Structural factors include: lack of affordable housing, unemployment, poverty, and inadequate mental health services.
 Personal factors include: addictions, mental health issues and family breakdown.
 The current rise in family homelessness is mainly due to structural economic factors.